syncfusion-content/winui-docs/winui/Scheduler/Localization.md

 ---
 layout: post
-title: Calendar Types in WinUI Scheduler control | Syncfusion
+title: Localization in WinUI Scheduler control | Syncfusion
-description: Learn here all about how to change the calendar types in the scheduler (SfScheduler) control, its elements, and more.
+description: Learn here all about how to localize the scheduler (SfScheduler) control, its elements, and more.
 platform: winui
 control: SfScheduler
 documentation: ug
 ---

 # Calendar Types in WinUI Scheduler (SfScheduler)
-This section describes how to change the calendar types of scheduler control using the `CalendarIdentifier.`
+This section describes how to localize the scheduler control by using `Language` and `CalendarIdentifier` properties in `SfScheduler.`

 ## Types of Calendar
 The Scheduler control supports different types of calendars such as Gregorian, Korean, Hebrew, and more.
 You can change the calendar types by using the `CalendarIdentifier` property in Scheduler.
 The default value of the `CalendarIdentifier` property is `GregorianCalendar.`